isomerpages/moe-ast-elis/_learning-opportunities/PLPs@School/Teaching Oracy (Primary).md

 </p>
 <h3>Overview</h3>
 <p>This learning programme aims to provide you with a deeper understanding
-of the processes of listening and viewing, and speaking and representing.
+of the processes of listening and viewing, and speaking and representing to address the diverse needs of learners in your EL classrooms.
+You will be able to apply the knowledge of spoken grammar and vocabulary to teach and assess&nbsp;pronunciation, prosodic features and oral interaction skills more effectively in integration with the other areas of language learning.
-You will be able to apply the knowledge of spoken grammar and vocabulary to teach pronunciation, prosodic features and oral interaction skills more effectively.
-You will consider ways to use educational technology in blended learning contexts to support active learning in participatory, connected and reflective classrooms.
+You will consider ways to use EdTech, including AI,&nbsp;in blended learning contexts to support active learning in participatory, connected and reflective classrooms.
 You will also learn how to use multimodal texts to teach oral communication skills.</p>
 <h3>Learning Goals</h3>
 <p>By the end of this learning programme, you will be able to:</p>
 <ul data-tight="true" class="tight">